 All full-time faculty in the humanities and arts at NYU.

 Faculty members must consult with their department chairs regarding their intent to apply.
-It is expected that the proposed course will be offered during spring or fall 2016, and will count as one full course toward their normal teaching load for that semester.
+It is expected that the proposed course will be offered during spring or fall of the following year, and will count as one full course toward their normal teaching load for that semester.
 Chairs should write a brief letter in support of the proposal and indicate their departments’ willingness to assign the faculty members in this manner during that semester.

 Successful proposals will both draw on and reflect the disciplinary and research interests of the two faculty members and address either a wide-ranging problem in the humanities or the interface between humanistic and artistic or cultural inquiry.